Caithness Inn - Wick (Highlands)

 missingWrote a review on 24 Octkettle

-It was just a suitable option for a short layover in Wick with all in all brilliant value for money.
+It was just a suitable option for a short layover in Wick with all in all great value for money.
 I appreciated having a kettle in the room for my morning tea.
 Be sure to double-check your entry arrangements before arrival.

 -